daveselinger/greenbase/DEV_README.txt

 x 1.
 Add the AJAX root directory to the config file.
 Use this config parameter in the snapshot. x 2.
 Update the Organization.php to work.
-3. Call brad to get most recent snapshot.
-4. Process URL's in tweets to highlight them and turn them to links.
+3. Call brad to get most recent snapshot. x 4.
+Process URL's in tweets to highlight them and turn them to links.
 5.